C

 Is cryptocurrency taxed in New York?

-New York treats cryptocurrency as property for tax purposes.
-Capital gains and income from crypto activities are taxed as ordinary income at state rates ranging from 4% to 10.9%.
-New York City residents face additional city income taxes from 3.078% to 3.876%.
+New York treats cryptocurrency as intangible personal property.
+Capital gains and crypto income are taxed as ordinary income.
+State rates range from 4% to 10.9%; NYC adds 3.078% to 3.876%.

 What is the crypto capital gains tax rate in New York?